IslamHeggy/migrate-aws-classic-lb/readme.md

 ## How does it work?

-The playbook contains different roles that executes the following points
+The playbook contains different tasks that executes the following points

 * Migrate the classic load balancers to application load balancers
 * Attach instances to the new load balancers